The Italian dream

 In the Netherlands, they had a successful women’s fashion store.
 Despite their enjoyable work, beautiful house, and pleasant life there, the adventure and challenge beckoned.

-In 2008, Casa Bonta became the first Glamping in Italy, opening with 2 tents.
+In 2008, Casa Bonta became the first Glamping born in Italy, opening with 2 tents.
 In 2009 they expanded to five tents and one apartment.
 The construction workers would return each year after the season to start a new project.
 The property was large enough to create additional apartments, besides the residence.

 Casa Bonta today